-Naylor Environmental offer a range of Ground Protection Systems to meet the consistent and growing attention to environmental issues, together with the requirements of PPS25, has led to an increased need for paving products which combine high quality aesthetics with the capability of adoption within modern SUDS stormwater management schemes.
+Naylor Environmental offer a range of Ground Protection Products and Systems to meet the consistent and growing attention to environmental issues, together with the requirements of PPS25, has led to an increased need for paving products which combine high quality aesthetics with the capability of adoption within modern SUDS stormwater management schemes.

 This is a rapidly expanding area of the UK market with the government advocating the use of porous surfacing and cellular paving in preference to sealed surface systems in an attempt to deal with the growing over capacity of our aging sewer system.
 Recent legislation has even gone as far as advising porous paving systems for front hard-standings parking spaces rather than concrete or traditional paving.

 With porous paving there are two possible finishes:

 Everyone likes the look of freshly mown grass but this is set against a need for more and more hard surfacing to allow the movement of vehicles.
 The advantage of using grass protection/reinforcement is that you don’t have to worry about drainage – providing the area is already free draining.
 If you reinforce the area by the use of a grass grid system (AdPave) to take vehicles then no additional drainage is needed.

 There are many systems to choose from:

 If you are creating an area of reinforced grass on a commercial scale then a free draining sub base (DoT Type 1x or Type 3) according to the loading will be required together with geotextile above & below to stop migration of both this and the sand bedding, plus a good quality topsoil & seed to allow the grass to germinate and ensure longevity to your grass reinforced area.

 If your grass area already exists and you want to reinforce or protect it for occasional or temporary car park use then The Naylor AdPave system can be laid on top of the grass and topsoiled to allow existing grass to grow through to provide an instant reinforced grass solution – contact us for more details.